 You eat the rest of the food on the plate and you say, you know what, I’ve had enough.
 You have had enough because you don’t want any more of that other stuff that’s on your plate.
 There are ways where you can tell the truth and still tell them that you don’t want whatever it is.

-For example, last time of the little kid, did you like my play or my joke, I think was the example.
-You say, you know what?
+For example, the story last time of the little kid did you like my play or my joke, I think was the example.
+You say you know what?
 I like it when you told it but if anyone else would tell it, I wouldn’t like it.
 Okay, you don’t like the joke, but because they told it and you like them, you told them that without breaking their hearts, saying no, it was a terrible joke.
 You do not need to be an insensitive jerk.

 Hopefully, you’ve been listening to all the others, that’s 87 plus the trailer, you’ve probably listened to 88 episodes already.
 In addition, if you’re really avid, you probably read The Deception Tips book, The Deception Tips Revised and Expanded, A Guide to Deception, maybe even have looked at all the blog posts.
 You could have even possibly watched all the videos as well, so you really have a lot of practice at this, not to mention if you’ve studied anybody else’s stuff.

 Therefore, what are you doing with all of that knowledge, all of that practice?
 Are you looking around and calling out everybody’s lie?
 How are you doing today, sir?
 Oh, I’m great.
 Ah, I don’t think you’re doing too great, you did this and this, which means there might be some deception there.